deanpcmad/codebase-api/README.md

 ## Commands

 The CodebaseApi gem is built to access all the Codebase API functions.
+Below are a list of commands currently supported.

 ### Projects
-#### Displays a list of all projects on your Codebase account
+#### All projects
 ```ruby
 CodebaseApi::Project.all
 ```